Other Locations

-Here you will find out about other related locations connected to our Salford Libraries.
+Here, you can discover other locations related to our Salford Libraries.

 Salford Local History Library

-The library situated at Salford Museum & Art Gallery is open Wednesday, Thursday & Friday and holds a huge collection of photographs, documents and newspapers relating to Salford’s past.
+The library situated at Salford Museum & Art Gallery is open Wednesday, Thursday & Friday, with drop-in sessions on selected Saturdays.
+The library holds a huge collection of photographs, documents and newspapers relating to Salford’s past.
 It is increasingly popular for family history research, delving into the history of the houses, school projects and community heritage in Salford.

 Looking for maps and photographs of old Salford?
 Researching your family tree?
 Our local history library will have something for you!